TomDev24/tomdev24.github.io/src/_drafts/2023-10-25-multiprocess.markdown

 mode program (see the Intel systems manuals [I11] for details).
 Other hardware systems use different conventions, but the basic concepts are similar across platforms.
-There is one important detail left out of this discussion: how does the

 Problem #2: Switching Between Processes
 The next problem with direct execution is achieving a switch between